SwissDataScienceCenter/renku-python/docs/index.rst

 Interaction with the platform can also take place via the command-line interface (CLI).

-First, you need to authenticate with an existing instance of Renga platform.
-The example shows case when you have the platform running on ``localhost``.
+First, you need to authenticate with an existing instance of the Renga platform.
+The example shows a case when you have the platform running on ``localhost``.

 .. code-block:: console